for the aioli

 for the fries

-Allow the garlic to cool completely, then separate and squeeze the roasted garlic into a bowl.
+- Allow the garlic to cool completely, then separate and squeeze the roasted garlic into a bowl.
 Add in the rest of the aioli ingredients, then drizzle the leftover olive oil into it.
-Whisk untill well combined.
+Whisk until well combined.